 When the oven is hot, roast on the top shelf until golden, 18-20 mins.
 Turn halfway through.

-Once cooked, drain in a colander and pop back in the pan.
-Drizzle with oil and stir through to stop it sticking together.
+Once cooked, drain the pasta and broccoli in a colander and pop back in the pan.
+Drizzle with oil and stir through to stop the pasta sticking together.

 Meanwhile, grate the cheese.

-Pop a large frying pan on medium-high heat.
+Kids step: Pop a large frying pan on medium heat.
 Melt in the butter, then stir in the flour (see pantry for both amounts).
-Cook until it forms a paste, 1-2 mins - you've made a roux!
+Cook until it forms a thick paste, 1-2 mins - you've made a roux!

 Stir in the water for the sauce (see pantry for amount) a little at a time, followed by the creme fraiche, Dijon mustard and chicken stock paste.
 Bring to the boil and simmer until thickened, 2-3 mins.